 When the IRS rejects a taxpayer’s request to remove penalties and fines, the individual has 30 days to request a conference or hearing.
 The most common tax penalty abatement requests that go through the appeal process and receive approval are reasonable causes for late filing or payment of taxes.
 If the individual or business can show they exercised reasonable care during the conference or hearing and the circumstances were out of their control, the agency may grant the waiver.
 Individuals or companies may request an appeal for reasons, including:

 - The individual taxpayer or organization mailed a letter to the IRS to request they remove a penalty.

 - They received a denial to abate after submitting the request.

 Filers are not eligible to receive a waiver of penalties if they cannot establish the reasonable cause facts with documents and supporting evidence.
 A skilled legal professional could review the specifics and help determine eligibility.

 Schedule a consultation with a qualified tax attorney

 Receiving a notice of penalties from the Internal Revenue Service is always worrying for everyone involved.
 Unfortunately, effective communication with a representative at the agency feels almost impossible in most circumstances.
 There are many ways the IRS may attempt to collect outstanding taxes and penalties.
 They could garnish wages, levy bank accounts, or place liens on your property.
 A certified legal professional could take some of the heavy burdens off your shoulders by handling communications on your behalf and guiding you through the complex abatement waiver application or appeals process.

 If you need help with applying for relief or an appeal after receiving a rejection, and have questions about the eligibility for an IRS tax penalty abatement, call a seasoned lawyer at Damiens Law, PLLC.
-Call to schedule with our Mississippi office at 662-442-4423 or our Tennessee office at 901-499-4466.
+Call to schedule at (601) 957-9672.